adamsilver/fdpb/04-Login.md

 ## ‘Forgotten password’ placement

 As human-beings we're prone to forgetting something just at the moment we most need to remember it.
 As the saying goes, * we're only human*.
-I use a password manager[^] to avoid having to remember, but password managers aren't infallible.
+I use a password manager[^2] to avoid having to remember, but password managers aren't infallible.
 If you don't remember to add your credentials into the password manager, then you're in the same position as anyone else.
 And, not everybody uses a password manager.

 Sites offer users a ‘Forgotten password’ link on the login screen which gives users the chance to ‘reset’ their password by following a few simple steps.
 The feature itself isn't the problem, it's the placement of the link which can cause unnecessary friction for users.